postalserver/docs/content/en/features/click-and-open-tracking.md

 category: Features
 ---

-Postal supports tracking opens & clicks from e-mails.
+Postal supports tracking opens and clicks from e-mails.
 This allows you to see when people open messages or they click links within them.

 <img src="/screenshots/tracked-message.png" width="1280" alt=""/>

 ## How it works

-Once enabled, Postal will automatically scan your outgoing messages and replace any links & images with a new URLs that goes via your Postal web server.
+Once enabled, Postal will automatically scan your outgoing messages and replace any links and images with new URLs that go via your Postal web server.
 When the link is clicked, Postal will log the click and redirect to the user to the original URL automatically.
 The links that are included in the e-mail should be on the same domain as the sender and therefore you need to configure a subdomain like `click.yourdomain.com` and point it to your Postal server.

 ## Configuring your web server